Meetings

 Lions Clubs International Foundation

-This fundraising division is designed to meet needs due to major disasters world-wide.
+This fundraising division is designed to meet world-wide needs due to major environmental disasters; address health epidemics and crises; develop and offer school-based educational and skills development programs; and, support initiatives to reduce world hunger.
 This has included the tsunami in Indonesia, the earthquake in China and has contributed millions of dollars for relief in Haiti.
 MPLC contributes annually to this fund.

 Lions Foundation of Canada - DogGuide

-This foundation was established to support the training of dogs for individuals with vision or hearing impairments or other special needs. most recently dogs are being trained for individuals with Autism.
+This foundation was established to support the training of dogs for individuals with vision or hearing impairments, autism, epilepsy, diabetes or other special needs.
 These dogs are provided to individuals at no cost to the recipient.
 The training school is in Oakville and the new owner and dog spend a training period together before the dog is given to the owner.
-In February 2010, the Mount Pearl Lions Club paid for "Benson", a canine Vision dog to be given to the next person on the waiting list.
+The Mount Pearl Lions Club paid for "Benson", a canine Vision dog to be given to the next person on the waiting list.
+In 2014 the MPLC donated $5000 to assist with the extension of the dog training facility to accommodate the training of Diabetes Alert dogs.
+MPLC donates annually to the support of the Dog Guide School and participates in the annual fundraining "Walk for Dog Guides".
+MPLC has raised the funds to provide another dog to the next person on the list - anywhere in Canada!
+That presentation will be made at the Lions Convention in Marystown in October 2018.

-This fundraising activity is one of the major sources of income for the Mount Pearl Lions Club.
-Phil delivers and collects the Bingo cards from 13 business venues.
+This fundraising activity is the major sources of income for the Mount Pearl Lions Club charitable projects.
+Lion & Betty deliver and collect the Bingo cards from 13 business venues.
 The Bingo game is aired on VOCM on Saturday evening at 6:30pm.
 A portion of the money from this Bingo comes back to the Lions Club.
 This is the largest single fundraiser for the VOCM Cares Foundation.
+The remainder of the profit funds are used by the VOCM Cares Foundation in meeting charitable needs.

-This fundraiser for the Lion Max Simms Memorial Camp relies on Lions, family, friends or anyone else wishing to be involved.
-Pennies are collected and deposited for maintenance and operation of the Lions Camp on the Exploits River.
-This multi-million dollar facility is completely accessible for individuals with a variety of physical and cognitive challenges.
+The Lion Max Simms Memorial Camp is owned and operated by Lions of Newfoundland & Labrador.
+It relies on donations and support from Lions, family, friends, corporate sponsors, NewTel Pioneers or anyone else wishing to be involved in contributing to the operation and maintenance of the Camp.
+The Lions Camp on the Exploits River is a multi-million dollar facility and is completely accessible for individuals with a variety of physical and cognitive challenges.
 Camps are held annually for children and adults with: Autism, haemophilia, vision or hearing impairments, as well as Open Camps for individuals with unspecified limitations.
-The Camp boasts wheelchair swings and a wheelchair-friendly river boat.
+The Camp boasts wheelchair swings and a wheelchair-friendly river boat; a swimming pool with a lift; playground equipment and a gigantic model train built by residents of the Bishop's Falls Correctional Facility.
 During the off season, the camp is used for Lions events and fundraisers such as motorcycle and snowmobile trips.
-The facility is also rented to schools and organizations holding educational events.
+The facility is also rented to schools and organizations holding educational or social events.
+A trailway has been constructed around the perimeter of the 25 acre Camp property with rest locations and educational areas along the way.
+Fifty park benches were added, at $500 each, to honour or memorialize special individuals.
+MP Lions continue to serve on the Camp Board and participate annually in the "work-weekends" to maintain the Camp property.

 Organ Donation - Transplant Games

-Under the direction of Lion Phil Field, for many years,the Mount Pearl Lions Club strongly promoted Organ Donation.
+Under the direction of the late PDG Lion Phil Field, the Mount Pearl Lions Club became engaged in, and strongly promoted, Organ Donation.

 Ben, a Lion's son, received a liver transplant and has been a vibrant advocate of the transplant program.